 - Headings and Subheadings: Proper headings and subheadings will not only make the contents more comprehensive for human readers, it will also allow an easier time for Google to sparse your site.

 Step 4: Off-Site Optimization

-While on-site SEO, in general, is developing content to target the focus keywords, off-site SEO is about putting those contents out there to get endorsements in the form of backlinks.
+While on-site SEO for software companies, in general, is developing content to target the focus keywords, off-site SEO is about putting those contents out there to get endorsements in the form of backlinks.